 Entering or Departing U.S. or Travelling within the U.S.

-As of January 26 of this year, the CDC (Centers of Disease Control and Prevention), will require all passengers (age 2 and over) who are flying into the United States to show a negative COVID-19 test or proof of recovery within the last 90 days.
+As of January 26 of this year, the CDC (Centers for Disease Control and Prevention), will require all passengers (age 2 and over) who are flying into the United States to show a negative COVID-19 test or proof of recovery within the last 90 days.
 The test must be taken within 3 days of departure.
 This applies to all citizens – U.S. citizens and legal permanent residents.
 Not having this negative test or proof of recovery is cause for the airlines to deny you boarding.

 If you plan to fly domestically, the CDC suggests you check out state and local requirements and travel restrictions before you go.